codemunchies/iosparse/README.md

 [3] => ["interface Serial1/2\n encapsulation hdlc\n ip address 1.1.1.9 255.255.255.252\n"]
 ````

 All objects returned are arrays that can be further manipulated and parsed.
 "Human readable" format coming soon, maybe even a CLI.
+Please note the mock Cisco ASA config file in the spec test is completely fabricated and is not intended to be a correct configuration, it is only to be used for it's syntax.